Let me explain.

 Besides, aren’t poets and sages all about being true to oneself?
 Being true to myself means giving in to the lust to stay rooted.

 I experience a kind of delicious completion as I perform the simple rituals of life right here every day.
-I make cheese from our cow’s milk, walk the dogs, chop vegetables, read the paper, work at my desk—-all in view of the fields and trees that sustain me season after season with their subtle, incremental changes.
+I make cheese from our cow’s milk, walk the dogs, chop vegetables, work at my desk—-all in view of the fields and trees that sustain me season after season with their subtle, incremental changes.

 I hope those of us who are truly rooted have something to offer this ever faster world.
 Our insights may be simple.
 I pay attention to the vegetable gardens, the beehives, to blackbirds convening in a clamor across the treetops.
 Changes I see are those that take place slowly and noticing them is part of the pleasure I find in being fully here.
 To me there’s soul-drenching nourishment that comes of contemplation, quiet, and service.
-Thank goodness we can fulfill the desires we choose, leaning eagerly toward the excitement of travel or to answering the longings that serve a quieter nature.
+Thank goodness we can fulfill the desires we choose, leaning eagerly toward the excitement of travel or to answering longings that serve a quieter nature.

 You know where to find me.
 I’m right here.